nathanbraun/nathanbraun-com/content/books/habit.md

   lasts only a couple weeks.

 ### Loading vs maintaining
-The diet example above gets at another aspect of habits — loading vs maintaining.
+The healthy eating quote above gets at another aspect of habits — loading vs maintaining.

 When building a new habit or significantly changing your routine or behaviors